I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 When he let me out in the casino district downtown I thanked him profusely and told him he’d probably saved my life.

 Out on the sidewalk, lit up by garish pulsating lights from the casinos, I recalled stories I’d heard of hippies who had ventured into Reno and were arrested without reason, brutally beaten by cops, and thrown in jail.
-I realized how conspicuous I must look with my long hair and beard, in a sea of characters in cowboy hats and waves of older touristy couples — balding men in plaid pants, with big haired women in tow.
+I realized how conspicuous I must look with my long hair and beard, in a sea of clean-shaven characters in cowboy hats, along with waves of older touristy couples — balding men in plaid pants with big haired women in tow.

 Trying to blend in and keep a low profile, I headed straight for an extra wide casino entrance on the corner.
 I was hungry and knew that casinos had restaurants that served good cheap breakfasts 24/7.